Sacheon

-History and cultural heritage
+History

 During prehistoric times, the local area was very important for trade between the interior and coastal area.
 A large central settlement called the Igeum-dong site developed in the neighbourhood of the same name in Samcheonpo.
 This complex site was a major settlement, megalithic cemetery, and ceremonial area during the latter part of the Middle Mumun pottery period (c.
 700-550 B.C.).
 Several islands that lie just off the coast of Samcheonpo, including Neuk-do Island and Ma-do Islet, were also important during the same period and into the Korean Protohistoric period when this part of Korea increased its trade contacts with the chiefdoms in the Liaoning Province region of China, Taedong-gang River area of North Korea, and Yayoi chiefdoms of Western Japan (c.
 300 B.C.- A.D.
 300/400).

 Economy

 Traditionally, the urbanized part of Sacheon (Sacheon-eub) and the coastal settlement of Samcheonpo have different economic functions.
 Samcheonpo has a good harbour and has been sustained by fishing and other marine industries for hundreds of years.
-This part of the city continues to be a regional hub for these industries: A major fish market and a number of live fish distribution centres are located at the harbour area.
+This part of the city continues to be a regional hub for these industries:a major fish market and a number of live fish distribution centres are located at the harbour area.
 Sacheon-eub is in close proximity to the Namhae Expressway and the city of Jinju, thus contains manufacturing, transport and service industry facilities.

-Korean Aerospace Industries, a national South Korean aerospace company, is based in Sacheon.
+Korean Aerospace Industries, a national aerospace company, and Korea AeroSpace Administration is based in Sacheon.
 British American Tobacco Korea has a major manufacturing complex in Sacheon, too.
+The National Aerospace Industrial Complex, measuring 803,341 m2, has been under construction since April 2019.
+This complex, which focuses on the aerospace industry, is expected to house related companies.

 Much of the area between Sacheon-eub and Samcheonpo is a narrow coastal plain, and devoted to fruit producing orchards as well as wet and dry agriculture.